 The Y reserves the right to terminate Youth Development program services at any time.
 If your child has been terminated from any of our programs, they may not attend the same program at a different location.
-If your school age-child is no longer enrolled in our program, your child's school will be notified so that they can go home on the appropriate school bus.

 VIRGINIA CHILD DAYCARE PROGRAMS